REALbasic Developer Logo

 Style

 Keep it simple and clean.
 Humor doesn't hurt, but be careful not to come across as silly.
-Remember, many REALbasic Developer readers are in foreign countries and cultural references aren't always translatable.
+Remember, many xDev Magazine readers are in foreign countries and cultural references aren't always translatable.
 If you are explaining a technical matter, such as 3D graphics algorithms, either make it clear that the article requires extensive mathematical knowledge at the start, or explain technical terms as you introduce them.
 Don't assume the reader is as familiar with the subject as you are.

 Audience

-REALbasic Developer's audience is made up of beginners, intermediate, and advanced users.
+xDev Magazine's audience is made up of beginners, intermediate, and advanced users.
 Many of the beginners are hobbyists with no programming background, while some of the advanced users make a living developing software.
 Write to the audience appropriate for your article.
 Please indicate to the editors if your article is beginner, intermediate, or advanced.
 If appropriate, provide links to books and other resources for further learning on the subject.
 If your target audience is newbies, be careful that you don't leave out basic steps in procedures that might confuse them, such as explaining how you create a new class (rather than just saying "Create a new canvas class and bla bla bla...").
 If possible, have a non-programmer friend read your article and attempt to follow the instructions.
 If your friend runs into trouble, you'll see where you need to clarify things.

 Article Length